AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Combining perceptrons

-So far, we have defined the AND, NOR, NOT, and OR logical gates.
+Until now, we have defined the AND, NOR, NOT, and OR logical gates.
 Logical gates become interesting when combined.
-A digital comparator circuit is such a combination.
-It is useful to compare two values, A and B. We have three possible outcomes:
+A digital comparator circuit is a combination of two NOT gates with two AND gates and one NOR gate.
+The overall combination is useful to compare two values, A and B. We have three possible outcomes:

 - A is greater than B
 - A is equal to B